 We’ve been working with our payment vendors/gateways to get all of the systems and processes in place to ensure there is minimal disruption to your business.

-We will also continuously review best practice for online payment processing to ensure that your customers have a secure but frictionless online booking experience.
+We will also continuously review best practices for online payment processing to ensure that your customers have a secure but frictionless online booking experience.
 In time this may include support for additional payment gateways and methods and may include more secure biometric authentication.